LokeshDondapati/Crashdata-IA/README.md

 Contributions
 Contributions to this project are Goutham, Lokesh, Mridul, Akshit, Heny and ashritha.
 If you have any suggestions, improvements, or additional analyses to propose, please submit a pull request or open an issue on the repository.

-Contact
-For any questions or inquiries, please contact gvemula@mail.yu.edu.